Atsoamazed/lady_hollywood/README.md

 # LadyHollywood

-This CLI program is all about the top ladies in Holloywood.
+This CLI program is all about the top ladies in Hollywood.
 Excute this file and you will see a ranking of the top 50 female characters in Hollywood.
 Select the ranking number and you will retrieve more details.
 Lady Hollwood app will print out the title, character name, actress name and summary.